 Some 400,000 Mexican-Americans moved out of the United States to Mexico in the 1930s, many against their will, according to Kennedy.

 “The attitude was ‘they’re taking our jobs,’” says historian Natalia Molina, author of Fit to Be Citizens.
 “Before the Depression, Mexican immigrants were seen as ‘birds of passage’ coming here to do jobs Americans didn’t want to do, like picking seasonal crops,” she says.
 “Women were especially targeted because having families in the states meant the workers would stay.”

 Mexican-American women who could find work often participated in the informal economy, working as street vendors or renting out rooms to lodgers as people downsized their homes.

 Black Women and the Great Depression

-For black women, meanwhile, the entry of more white women in the workforce meant jobs and decent wages became even harder to find.
+For Black women, meanwhile, the entry of more white women into the workforce meant jobs and decent wages became even harder to find.

 Rosie The Riveter

 By 1940, only 15 percent of married women were employed vs. nearly 50 percent of single women.
 But the stigma around married women taking jobs from men was set aside as America hurtled toward World War II.
 As men were deployed overseas, women were called to take their places in manufacturing roles on the home front.
 Icons like Rosie the Riveter celebrated women’s newly expanded contributions to the workforce—at least until the war’s end.